Mothers and single mothers have it harder than others when trying to get a college education.

-The Ford Family Foundation offers scholarships to assist single parents in pursuing a bachelor’s degree.
+The Ford Family Foundation offers scholarships to assist single parents in pursuing a bachelor's degree.
 They recognize that as the head of household and without the support of a partner, single parents face many challenges that most students do not face.
-Applicants must be single parents of dependent children and live in Oregon or Siskiyou County, California.
+Applicants must be single parents of dependent children and live in the state of Oregon or Siskiyou County, California.
 Up to 50 students receive scholarships every year.
-The scholarships cover 90% of the student’s costs that are not covered by other resources, generally ranging between $1,000 and $25,000.
+The scholarships cover 90% of the student's costs that are not covered by other resources, generally ranging between $1,000 and $25,000.

 If you're looking for more ways to fund your education, there are many other scholarships available.
 Read on to learn about some of your other options and how to apply to them.